 2. Fiber: The Slow Digestion Factor

 Fiber slows digestion and helps food stay in the stomach longer.
+A systematic review in Nutrition Reviews found that higher fiber intake consistently improved satiety measures compared to lower-fiber meals.

 Mediterranean fiber sources include: